lyw02/ds-assignment-1/README.md

   + lib/auth-app-stack.ts
   + lib/rest-api-stack.ts

+2. Command to deploy/destroy multiple stacks:

+    `ckd deploy --all`
+    `ckd destroy --all`

-2. The translation endpoint returns an error related to IAM policies:
+3. The translation endpoint returns an error related to IAM policies:
     ![](./images/translate1.png)
     However, I have had the permission of translation service in IAM user:
     ![](./images/translate2.png)